stellojs/stello/README.md

 ## Contributing

 Please do!
-All I ask is that you create an issue before working on working on unsolicited new features.
+All I ask is that you create an issue before working on unsolicited new features.

 ## License